 No!
 Carbs (carbohydrates) give your body energy.
 Some people think that eating carbs will make them gain weight, but carbs are essential to a balanced diet.
 Many other important nutrients like vitamins and minerals come from carbohydrate foods, so eating no carbs is not a good idea.
-Because high–fiber carbohydrate foods are higher in nutrients and help you feel full longer than sugary low-fiber carbohydrates, it’s best to choose these as often as possible.
+Because high–fiber carbohydrate foods are higher in nutrients and help you feel full longer than sugary low-fiber carbohydrates, it’s best to choose high-fiber carbs as often as possible.
 If you think you’re eating more carbohydrates than your body needs, try to check in to see if the carbohydrate is taking up more than ¼ of your plate and then reduce your appropriate serving size based on your hunger and fullness if it is much larger than that.

 What about foods that have fats and proteins in them?

 Protein foods such as beans, hummus, nuts, peanut butter, tofu, eggs, fish, chicken, meat, and vegetarian meat substitutes, and fats such as olive oil, nuts, and avocado are important parts of a PCOS–friendly eating plan.
 Combining foods that contain protein or fat with a carbohydrate will help to slow down the absorption of the carbohydrate and keep insulin levels low.
 For example, instead of plain rice, have rice with beans and a little avocado.

 Keep in mind that some fats are much healthier than others.
 Healthy fats, also referred to as unsaturated fats, are found in olive oil, canola oil, nuts, avocados, and fish.
 Choose healthy fats and proteins instead of butter, margarine, mayonnaise, full–fat cheese, creamy sauces or dressings, and red meat.

 Do I need to follow a diet that is extra high in protein?